 It’s a big idea.
 But it’s not a new idea.
 It’s already been done in our neck of the woods.
 And that was before a lot of the knowledge and tools were around that would make it easier today.

 This is idealistic and realistic, entirely possible and practical.

 When some people say they don’t want Frederick County to become like Montgomery, they are really saying they don’t want the county to become one big sprawling suburban landscape.
 If we can agree about that, and understand that preserving agricultural landscapes is a part of that, then what are we waiting for?

 Of course, if we wait too long, at least the residents of Point of Rocks, Adamstown and Buckeystown will still be able to head over to Montgomery County to pick strawberries and pumpkins, or to bike or drive on quiet country lanes.

 Blog Archives - Kai Hagen for Frederick County Executive

 I deeply appreciate the recognition and support from these dedicated environmental leaders throughout Frederick County and Maryland.
-(Please note that if you have a hard time reading the graphic, the full text is also shared below.)
-In case that is hard to read on your platform, here is all the text in the graphic: Local […]
+(Please note that if you have a hard time reading the graphic, the […]